CVE-2026-6887

 Remediation

-Compensating Controls: Deploy a Web Application Firewall (WAF) with strict SQL injection rule sets to block malicious traffic directed at the application.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with strict SQL injection protection rules to filter malicious input strings directed at the application.

 Exploitation status